helium/HIP/0072-secure-concentrators.md

  1. Can sign 10 or more packet receipts per second.

 ### Process requirements
 All effort must be taken to ensure the Hardware Key stored in the Secure Concentrator remains a secret.
 Manufacturers themselves should never have access to the keys.
-Also, Manufacturers are required to have strong processes in place for handling firmware updates.
-Manufactures must demonstrate prudence when handling firmware update key.
+Also, Manufacturers are required to have strong processes in place for handling firmware updates. manufacturers must demonstrate prudence when handling firmware update key.
 Manufacturers must also have a firmware update contingency plan in place in the event the Manufacturer should cease to support their product.
 To these ends, Manufacturers of Secure Concentrator are required to practice the following process requirements:

  1. Secure key generation is performed on the Secure Concentrator hardware itself.
 The key material is never transferer in or out of the Secure Concentrator.
  2. The Provisioning process must disable all diagnostic/debug interfaces permanently.